pupsresearchlab/pupsresearchlab.github.io/README.md

 # PUPS research lab webpage
-This is the main webpage for all things related to PUPS.
+### This is the main webpage for all things related to PUPS.
 Inclduing but not limited to:
-    -About the lab
+    - About the lab
-    -People
+    - People
-    -News
+    - News
-    -Open positions
+    - Open positions
-    -projects
+    - Projects
-    -Publications
+    - Publications

 ## General notes for future maintainers
     -